anthonyLukes/common-front-end-modules/README.md

 ### Window Service ###
 The window service serves as a single point of reference to window information.
 Currently the window service publishes events to the sub/pub events utility (`/src/js/utils/events.js`) when the window is resized and when the current media query breakpoint changes.
-This allows for multiple sub-views to listen for the window to broadcast an event without having to setup up multiple DOM events.
+This allows for multiple sub-views to listen for the window to broadcast an event without having to setup multiple DOM events.